 You are here:

-You need to ensure GDPR compliance for your visiting staff who have access to personal data held by your school.
+You need to make sure all visiting staff who can access personal data held by your school comply with the UK GDPR.
 Use the following guidance to help you determine their employment status and satisfy yourself that they’re compliant.

-Speak to the staff member to determine their status
+Speak to the visiting staff member to determine their status

-You need to ensure that visiting staff understand their obligations under the GDPR.
-This is because visiting staff, such as counsellors, educational psychologists or peripatetic teachers, may have access to personal data through the work they do in your school.
+You need to make sure they understand their obligations under the UK GDPR.
+This is because visiting staff such as counsellors, educational psychologists or peripatetic teachers may have access to personal data through the work they do in your school.

-The Information Commissioner's Office (ICO) explained that as your school is the data controller, you make the decision on how data is processed by the visiting staff member.
-This is the case even if you determine that they are external and have their own GDPR processes in place.
+You're the data controller, so you make the decision on how data is processed by the visiting staff member.
+This is true even if you determine that they're self-employed and have their own UK GDPR processes in place.

-You should speak to the staff member concerned to confirm what their employment status is.
-Use the following questions to help do this.
+Speak to the staff member concerned to confirm what their employment status is.
+Use the following questions to help you do this:

-As part of your due diligence process, you should ask a self-employed member of staff to provide you with evidence that they are compliant with the GDPR, for example, by giving you their own privacy notice.
+As part of your due diligence process, you should ask the visiting staff member to provide you with evidence that they are compliant with the UK GDPR, for example, by giving you their own privacy notice.

-As the data controller, you'll then need to decide if this is acceptable or if you wish to issue your own for the staff member to agree to and work under.
+As the data controller, you'll then need to decide if this is acceptable or if you want to issue your own for the staff member to agree to and work under.

-Is the staff member a temporary member of staff (is there some form of contract in place between your school and the individual)?
+Are they a temporary member of staff (is there some form of contract in place between them and your school)?

 If the staff member is contracted to your school then they should fall under your school’s remit.
-You should ensure they process personal data according to your rules.
+You should make sure they process personal data according to your rules.

 If the staff member is unsure of their employment status with the school, they may fall under your school’s remit.
-To be on the safe side, you should ensure they process personal data according to your rules.
+To be on the safe side, you should make sure they process personal data according to your rules.

 Document your compliance